Buyer Commitment in Bilateral Bargaining: The Case of Online Japanese C2C Market: Model

 \subsection{Equilibrium}

-I restrict attention to a subgame-perfect Nash equilibrium that is both stationary and in steady state.
-Stationarity refers to the strategy profile: a player's equilibrium action depends only on its own valuation and, if matched, on the valuation of the currently matched counterpart.
-Steady state refers to the market environment: the valuation distributions \(F_S\) and \(F_B\), as well as the measure of active sellers and buyers \(N_S\) and \(N_B\), remain constant over time.
-In steady state, market entry exactly offsets exit.
+I restrict attention to a subgame-perfect Nash equilibrium that is both stationary and in steady-state.
+Stationarity refers to the strategy profile: a player's equilibrium action depends only on its own valuation and, if matched, on the valuation of the currently matched counterpart. steady-state refers to the market environment: the valuation distributions \(F_S\) and \(F_B\), as well as the measure of active sellers and buyers \(N_S\) and \(N_B\), remain constant over time.
+In steady-state, market entry exactly offsets exit.
 Whenever a seller exits the market upon a completed trade, a new seller with the same valuation enters the market, and analogously for buyers.
 Under the Poisson meeting process, this implies a flow-balance condition equating total meeting rates on the two sides of the market:

 That is, the total rate at which sellers meet buyers equals the total rate at which buyers meet sellers.
 In addition, I impose the following condition: \begin{assumption}[Monotonicity and Lipschitz] The buyer continuation value $V_B(s,b)$ is decreasing in $s$.
 Moreover, $V_B(s,\cdot)$ and $V_S(\cdot,b)$ are Lipschitz continuous with Lipschitz constant one. \end{assumption} \begin{assumption}[Indifference] Whenever a seller is indifferent between choosing \(A\) and \(D\) in response to a buyer's counteroffer \(p^1\), the seller chooses \(A\). \end{assumption}